 There is a wide range of symptoms from milder to severe depending on the extent of the trauma to the brain itself.
 Mild TBI affects the brain in a more temporary manner with cognitive abilities being impacted.

 Other symptoms include nausea, vomiting, headaches, sleep complications, and disorientation.
 Severe TBI can result in bruising, torn tissues, bleeding and other physical damage to the brain.
 These injuries can result in long-term or lifelong symptoms or death.

 Many people who suffer a traumatic brain injury experience the loss of the ability to walk or independently position themselves.
 As a result, some with debilitating symptomology following a TBI require the use of a specialized power wheelchair.

 Standing, tilting, and reclining electric chairs offer superior abilities for mobility and positioning for better health and psychological outcomes.

 The World Health Organization (WHO) estimates that about 10% of the world’s population suffers from a disability.
 Furthermore, of those, another 10% would benefit from access to a wheelchair.
 WHO also states that access to assistive mobility technology is a human right.

 This is essential because access to wheelchairs, whether manual or automatic depending on the need allows people with disabilities to function in society.
 Wheelchairs allow users to work, care for themselves and others, and accomplish daily living tasks independently.

-For those who have mobility impairments using the right chair for them makes a world of a difference.
-Manual, automatic, reclining, tilting, and standing wheelchairs have a huge impact on quality of life, independence, physical and psychological health for people with disabilities.
+For those who struggle daily with mobility impairments, using the right chair makes a world of difference.
+Manual, automatic, reclining, tilting, and standing wheelchairs have a huge impact on the quality of life, independence, physical and psychological health for people with disabilities.